VitorHUMoreira/bolao-web/README.md

-Project made at Rocketseat Next Level Week - Copa.
+Project made at Rocketseat Next Level Week - Copa.<br/>
 The goal was to build a World Cup sweepstakes.

 <a href="https://github.com/VitorHUMoreira/bolao-mobile" target="_blank">Mobile</a> || <a href="https://github.com/VitorHUMoreira/bolao-server" target="_blank">Server</a>